logank8/portfolio-site/about.md

 Currently I am taking CPSC 491 with the <a href="https://thecdm.ca/">Center for Digital Media</a> building on my skills in computer graphics and working with an interdiscplinary team.
 I am also working as a TA for Introduction to Computer Networking at UBC where I lead tutorials and review networking assignments in Java and C.

-I'm also working on a real-time rendering engine using Vulkan and C++ with a multithreaded job system.

 ::: details Full list of skills

 <!-- put this in a flex display with two columns maybe ? -->